jurgen-kluft/cjsmn/README.md

 # json parser

-A simple json token parser with UTF-8 support based on jsmn.
+A simple json token parser based on jsmn.

+- Can read UTF-8

 ## Dependencies